M.A. or M.Div.? Five questions to ask when choosing your next degree.

 Considering advanced study in biblical and/or theological studies, but struggling to discern whether an M.Div. or an M.A. is more appropriate for you?
 Here are five important questions I suggest students ask when discerning between an M.Div. and the Wheaton College Graduate School’s M.A. programs in the School of Biblical and Theological Studies.

-A version of this article previously appeared in Bible Study Magazine.
+A version of this article by Dr. Marc Cortez previously appeared in Bible Study Magazine.

 1. Do I really understand the differences between an M.A. and an M.Div.?